Bhuj, White Rann of Kutch & Mandvi Beach - The Art, Craft & Nature Tour of Gujarat

-On arrival at Bhuj airport assistance and transfer to hotel.
+On arrival at Bhuj airport assistance & transfer to hotel.

-Later city tour visit The Aaina Mahal Palace built during the flamboyant rule of Lakhpatji in the middle of the 18th century.
-However, what once stood proudly with glittering glasses, antique clocks and exotic tile works was shaken and dishevelled in the 2001 earthquake that hit Bhuj.
-The loss was tragic, but it has now been recovered and renovated for people to visit safely again.
-Be sure to explore the rest of the compound outside the palace, with its beautiful carved doorways, elaborate window boxes and balconies.
-Prag Mahal one of the architectural wonders in India, built-in the 19th century next to the popular Aina Mahal.
-The grand palace boasts of Gothic-style windows and Corinthian pillars around it.
+Later city tour of Bhuj, visit The Aaina Mahal Palace built in the middle of 18th century.
+Explore the compound outside the palace, with its beautiful carved doorways, elaborate window boxes and balconies.
+Prag Mahal built-in the 19th century next to Aina Mahal, the grand palace boasts of Gothic-style windows and Corinthian pillars around it.
 The opulent Mahal has the second tallest clock tower in the country which offers an amazing view from the top.
 A part of the palace has been converted into a museum with archives and personal items of the royal family on display.
-Imposing and beautiful in itself, the resplendent palace is made mostly out of red sandstone.
-There are intricate carvings done on the walls with beautiful art, and the most amazing thing is the jaali work on the jharokhas, those are exquisite in appearance.
 Shri Swaminarayan Temple initially built in the year 1822, it was the first of many Sampraday Swaminarayan temples.
-Located near the Hamirsar Lake completely white structure is an architectural masterpiece built of marble and is a stunning place to visit.
-Ramkund is a square stepwell, about 56 ft on one side, whose walls have carved miniature idols depicting the 10 incarnations of Lord Vishnu and sculptures of Lord Rama, Devi Sita, Lord Lakshmana and Lord Hanuman.
-The architecture of the stepwell is geometrical and leaves one in awe of the skill of that time.
-As you descend down the steps to reach the water, you are engulfed by a sudden coolness that is not to be found above the stepwell.
-While going deeper into the well, one can almost be transported to the ancient times when it was a place of water storage.
-Ramkund is located across the Kutch Museum and behind the Ram Dhun Temple.
+Ramkund a square stepwell, whose walls have carved miniature idols depicting the 10 incarnations of Lord Vishnu and sculptures of Lord Rama, Devi Sita, Lord Lakshmana and Lord Hanuman.
 Overnight at hotel.

-Breakfast at hotel drive to Banni Region of Kutch visiting Nirona Village for Rogan arts on a piece of cloth.
+Breakfast at hotel, drive to Banni Region of Kutch visiting Nirona Village for Rogan arts on a piece of cloth.
 The word Rogan comes from Persian and means oil-based.
 The process of making the natural colors used in art gives it such a name.
 Castor oil is heated on a fire for about 12 hours and then cast into cold water to give a thick residue called the Rogan.
 This is then mixed with stone pigments to lend it different hues.
 Next, the artisan uses a six-inch metal stick to paint with a fine thread of Rogan on cloth.
-Seeing it live made us realize how delicately the Rogan thread has to be led with precision to give shape to one’s imagination.
-The Luhars in Nirona have been preserving the Copper Crafts making over seven generations.
-As a result you can see some heart-shaped wind chimes, a xylophone made of bells and even a few fauna inspired bell pieces.
-And Lacquer Works on wooden utensils.
-Continue to Hodka check in at resort and lunch.
-Evening drive short distance to enjoy the breathtaking views of the White Rann.
-Dinner and overnight at Hodka.

 Day 3: Hodka - White Rann of Kutch